Crating and Packaging Military Assets: A Basic Guide

 This is officially named “Performance Specification Packaging of Hazardous Material” and addresses the packaging requirements for hazardous materials military assets.
 This details the necessary precautions, labeling, and documentation for safe transportation of these materials.

-How Conner Can Help with Military Packaging
+How Conner Packaging Can Help with Military Packaging

-Conner has extensive experience with military packaging and government contracts.
 We specialize in custom-cut foam, MIL spec crating, and military SPEC non-metallic component products.
 Our sister company, Southwest Air Products, is a leader in foam tape with adhesives and gaskets for the Aerospace industry.
-We have the highest customer satisfaction ratings in the industry and take pride in the quality of our products.
 We are registered with CCR and SAM and have AS9100D, ISO9001:2015, and WBENC certifications.
-See how we can help you lead your industry with the best packaging on the market!